artingu/pocketacid/README.md

 If a savedir is not supplied, a default location appropriate for the OS will be used (via [`SDL_GetPrefPath`](https://wiki.libsdl.org/SDL2/SDL_GetPrefPath)).
 This is where the configuration and workspace will be saved.

+## Acknowledgement

+This project uses fixations of some of the [UNSCII fonts](http://viznut.fi/unscii/) by Viznut, which are distributed as being in the public domain.
+It also uses `stb_image.h` from [stb](https://github.com/nothings/stb), which is distributed as being in the Public Domain as defined by [unlicense.org](https://unlicense.org/).

 ## Copyright and license